github112017/kafka-1/Kafka_Architecture.md

 # Internals of Apache kafka

+# What is Kafka ?
+- Kafka is a **distributed stream processing** system.
+- What is stream processing ?
+  - Application's working on the data as it arrives to the system.
+  - It is the ability of the application to act on the infinite streams of data with continuous computation as it arrives to the system.
+  .
 ## Topic

 - **Topic** in kafka is an Entity and there is a name attached to it.